 Lesson 2:- Luck and Risk (the psychology of money)

-in this chapter author explain the luck and risk concept regarding money
+in this chapter, the author explains the luck and risk concept regarding money

 the author says, ” The outcomes are determined by more than efforts.
 Luck and Risk often figure prominently in individual outcomes.